 Saxon Grave design by Muf Architecture

-Creating the mosaic: building a harmony of colour and light
+Creating the Saxon Grave mosaic folly: building a harmony of colour and light

 The mosaic was constructed in my studio using hand cut unglazed porcelain with the average tesserae size around 10x10mm and smaller.
 The design contained many references to contemporary and historic objects and fauna so reference pictures were used including Holbein’s beautifully haunting ‘Body of Christ’.